 My first workbench, if you can call it that, was in fact the Black & Decker Workmate.
 Still have it today, although don't always use it as a proper workbench, more of a support for things like my home built router support.

-When I realized that I really did need a proper workbench, I could not find any plans that were suitable for any number of reasons, so I decided to design my own woodworking workbench.
+When I realised that I really did need a proper workbench, I could not find any plans that were suitable for any number of reasons, so I decided to design my own woodworking workbench.
 You can download the free plans here.

 Even with the workbench that I made, I still find my Black & Decker Workmate a useful tool.
 I use it as a workbench, a vice, sometimes a sawhorse.
 With the orange workbench dogs at different setting, it allows me to hold awkward shapes for routing and sawing.